BREAKING NEWS: LEADING INVESTOR COUNSEL, ROSEN LAW FIRM, Encourages CarLotz, Inc. Investors With Losses Over $100K to Secure Counsel Before Important September 7 Deadline in Securities Class Action - LOTZ, LOTZW

 NEW YORK, July 19, 2021 /PRNewswire/ --

-WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of CarLotz, Inc. (NASDAQ: LOTZ) (NASDAQ: LOTZW) between December 30, 2020 and May 25, 2021, inclusive (the "Class Period"), of the important September 7, 2021 lead plaintiff deadline.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of CarLotz, Inc. (NASDAQ: LOTZ, LOTZW) between December 30, 2020 and May 25, 2021, inclusive (the "Class Period"), of the important September 7, 2021 lead plaintiff deadline.

 SO WHAT: If you purchased CarLotz securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.